Bolesław III Wrymouth: Birth and naming

 Historian August Bielowski established Bolesław's birth on 26 December 1085 and the death of his mother two days later, on 28 December.
-According to him Gallus Anonymus committed two errors.
+According to him, Gallus Anonymus committed two errors.
 First, instead of "the Sunday after the Nativity of the Lord", he wrote incorrectly "in the Sunday of the Nativity".
 Secondly, he mistook the day of Saint Stephen (26 December) for the festivities of King Stephen of Hungary (20 August).
 Both corrections lead to the birth date of Bolesław on 26 December.
 This theory was supported by the fact that, in 1085, 28 December fell on a Sunday.

 Oswald Balzer refuted Bielowski's theory, arguing that Judith's death was on the night of 24/25 December 1086, and the birth of Bolesław was four months before, on 20 August.
 According to him, this timing of Judith's death gives rise to possible discrepancies in determining the exact date of Bolesław's birth, but corroborates all known sources who placed the death of Judith.
 Gallus wrote that Judith died shortly after giving birth to a son.
 Later sources interpret this as a death in childbirth and Cosmas of Prague followed this fact, though he didn't receive the information firsthand.
 Hence, his mistake would result in this point.
 In contrast, the correct date of birth of Bolesław would be 20 August, as indicated by Gallus.
-In the medieval tradition the year began on 25 December.
+In the medieval tradition, the year began on 25 December.
 In that case, the reports of Cosmas allow us to conclude that Bolesław was born in 1085.
 This information, however, was contradicted by the Kalendarz krakowski, which gave the year as 1086.
 Judith was styled by the authors of the Kalendarz as "regina Polonia" (Queen of Poland in Latin), and this title could be associated with her father's coronation as King of Bohemia and Poland on 15 June 1086 (according to Cosmas).
 Karol Maleczyński refuted Balzer's date for the coronation of Vratislav II, the one given by Cosmas.
 However, most researchers indicate that the coronation took place on 15 June 1085, so Judith could have been called Queen a year earlier.

 Karol Maleczyński determined that the death of Judith took place on the night between 24 and 25 December 1085, and Bolesław was born four months before, on 20 August.
-Researchers found that the date given by the Rocznik kapituły krakowskiej (24 December 1086) was the same established by Cosmas (25 December 1085).
-The difference in the year could be explained in the different style of dating followed by Cosmas, who began the year according to the Julian calendar on 1 January and Christmas (Nativitate in Latin) on 25 December.
+Researchers found that the date given by the Rocznik kapituły krakowskiej (24 December 1086) was the same as that established by Cosmas (25 December 1085).
+The difference in the year could be explained by the different style of dating followed by Cosmas, who began the year according to the Julian calendar on 1 January and Christmas (Nativitate in Latin) on 25 December.
 According to Maleczyński, Kazimierz Jasiński failed to consider this calendar difference, which occurs only during the period of 25–31 December.